 Financial goals, he says, are long-term targets, which, when achieved, improve your own or your family’s situation.
 “Goals usually require budgeting and a step-by-step plan.
 Projects are tangible tasks that just need to be done.”

 Randy talks easily about the systems he has in place to stay on track, financially, from excel spreadsheets to weekly budgeting.
 But it was only a few years ago, in the summer of 2018, that they had to declare bankruptcy.
-One of Randy’s family members was diagnosed with a type of cancer called paraganglioma, which saddled them with more than $100,000 in medical debt.
+One of Randy’s family members was diagnosed with a serious illness, which saddled them with more than $100,000 in medical debt.

 Randy and his family took a month off of work and took their family member to the Cleveland Clinic for surgery.
 “We ended up with $104,000 of debt.
 There was no way in our lifetime we could pay that back.”